 Sensory analysis

-Sensory properties of Nonglazed shrimps (NG), water-glazed shrimps (DWG), Turmeric glazed shrimps 4% (TG), Air fry, and Pan fry are given in Table 1.
-The sensory score was 7 to 7.8 which includes appearance, texture, smell, and taste observed at the 16 weeks of storage.
+Sensory properties ofNonglazed shrimps (NG), water-glazed shrimps (DWG), Turmeric glazed shrimps 4% (TG), Air fry, and Pan fry are given in Table 1.
+The sensoryscore was 7 to 7.8 which includes appearance, texture, smell, and taste observed at the 16 weeks of storage.

 Discussion

 The present study was done to evaluate the effect of turmeric glazing and frying on quality changes of peeled deveined shrimp during frozen storage.
 Among the treatments, pan fry was significantly better in reducing trimethyl amine content (4.65 mg/ 100g), followed by air fry (5.81 mg/ 100g) and turmeric glazed (6.05 mg/ 100g) as compared to water glazed and non-glazed shrimps (CD= 0.60; p= 0.05) (Figure 1).
 The difference between trimethyl amine content in non-glazed and distilled water-glazed shrimps was non-significant.
 Storage weeks significantly influenced the trimethyl amine content in frozen shrimps.
-At 0 week, trimethyl amine content in frozen shrimps was 2.71 mg/100 g which significantly increased to 4.29, 5.76, 6.97, 7.63, and 9.38 mg/ 100g at 2nd, 4th, 8th, 12th, and 16th week of storage (CD= 0.98; p= 0.05).
+At 0 week, trimethyl amine content in frozen shrimps was 2.71mg/100 g which significantly increased to 4.29, 5.76, 6.97, 7.63, and 9.38 mg/ 100g at 2nd, 4th, 8th, 12th, and 16th week of storage (CD= 0.98; p= 0.05).
 The interaction between treatments and storage weeks was also significant which indicated that changes in trimethyl amine content in frozen shrimps in pan fry, air fry 4, and turmeric glazed was significantly lower than distilled water glazed and non-glazed shrimps during different weeks of storage.
 Tsironi et al. (2009) observed that the trimethylamine (TMA) content in frozen shrimp rose from 2.85 mg N/100 g to 14 mg N/100 g over the storage period.
 Amanatidou et al. (2000) reported the TMA increased from 5.6 to 9.89 mg N/100g during 5 months of frozen storage of shrimp.
 The permissible range for TMA is between 5 and 15 mg N/100 g according to Bindu et al. (2013).